codingWhale13/MoCoadaptation/README.md

 This repository is originally from: https://github.com/ksluck/Coadaptation

 The original paper was presented in [**Data-efficient Co-Adaptation of Morphology and Behaviour with Deep Reinforcement Learning**](https://research.fb.com/publications/data-efficient-co-adaptation-of-morphology-and-behaviour-with-deep-reinforcement-learning/).
-This paper was presented on the Conference on Robot Learning in 2019.
+This paper was presented in the Conference on Robot Learning in 2019.

 ## Citation
-If you use this code in your research, please cite
+If you use the original code in your research, please cite
 ```
 @inproceedings{luck2019coadapt,
   title={Data-efficient Co-Adaptation of Morphology and Behaviour with Deep Reinforcement Learning},